-Students who plan to work in the camera, lighting, grip or sound departments—or as director trainees for Peter and John are strongly encouraged to enroll.
-Class work will include Peter and John location scouts, shot listing, and discussion, to determine visual options.
+Students who plan to work in the camera, lighting, grip or sound departments—or as director trainees for the production are strongly encouraged to enroll.
+Class work will include production location scouting, shot listing, and discussion, to determine visual options.

 Pre-Production: Editing and Screen Continuity Lab